 - Social, emotional and mental health difficulties.

-A child's SEND may be for a short period or throughout their educational life.
-They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.
+A child's SEN may be for a short period or throughout their educational life.
+They may be identified before a child has even entered school or their SEN may come to be recognised at a specific point in their education.
 At East Harling we are proud of our inclusive, nurturing ethos and we work hard to understand and respond to the needs of all children.
 We follow a graduated response to identifying special educational needs, which can be viewed here.

 Our SEN Information Report sets out our approach to teaching children with SEND (special educational needs and disability).
 It has been developed in consultation with parents, children and governors and is open to suggestions and comments.
-Our school Local Offer identifies provision for children with SEND, including external services that can be accessed.
+Some FAQs can be found here, but if you have any other questions, our door is always open.
 The Norfolk Local Offer provides a wealth of information and services across the county, to support families.

-You can read our SEN policy here; to read about our approach to SEND, click here.
-As a school we work closely with other SEND coordinators in the cluster, sharing ideas and training sessions to extend our skills and enhance our practice.
-You can read our cluster SEN policy here.
+You can access our SEN policy in the parent information section of this website.
+As a school we work closely with other SEND coordinators in the cluster and beyond, sharing ideas and training sessions to extend our skills and enhance our practice.

 If you have any questions or concerns, or would like paper copies of these documents, do not hesitate to contact our SENDco, Sheli Blackburn, via the school office or email email@example.com.